Strabismus surgery

 According to observers, this occurred especially when he was tired or excited, and it was apparent during his famous 1860 presidential election debates with Stephen Douglas.

-That's not all: The 16th U.S. president was kicked in the head by a horse when he was 10 years old, and today we speculate that he may have suffered some nerve damage that caused a droopy left eyelid.
+What’s more, President Lincoln was kicked in the head by a horse when he was 10 years old.
+Today, it’s speculated that he may have suffered some nerve damage that caused a droopy left eyelid

 Source: American Academy of Ophthalmology